 An examination of the nature of Latin American politics and the reality of current political institutions and movements in this Third World area.
 United States policy toward the region is analyzed.
-Debt, trade, immigration, democratization, and related issues are analyzed for such countries as Mexico, Cuba, Argentina, Brazil, Chile, and Uruguay. (offered once a year)
+Debt, trade, immigration, democratization, and related issues are analyzed for such countries as Mexico, Cuba, Argentina, Brazil, Chile, and Uruguay.
+(Offered every fall.)